jt-zhang/CardinalityEstimationTestbed/README.md

 `python get_result.py`

 ## Experiment of overall
 ### Imdb
-- First, the strings in the data table should be converted to numbers.\
+- First, the strings in the data tables should be converted to numbers.\
 `cd CardinalityEstimationTestbed\Overall\imdb`\
 `python data_str2num.py`
 #### Cols
-- Start by generating training test queries for different columns.\
+- Start by generating training and testing queries queries for different columns.\
 `cd CardinalityEstimationTestbed\Overall\imdb\cols`\
 `python generate_sql.py`
 - Data tables and queries paths need to be configured, and some methods need Schemafile to be rewritten.